-The Central Park of San Diego is 1200 acres of museums, gardens, trails, and a variety of landscapes.
-You can travel from Amazonian-like jungles to rose gardens to the cacti-filled desert scape all within 15 minutes of walking.
-Little known fact: There are a few places where alcohol is allowed, making this the perfect brunch park (we’ll bring the OJ)!
+We like to think of this place as the Central Park of San Diego.
+It's 1,200 acres of museums, gardens, trails, and landscapes.
+And you can travel from Amazonian-like jungles to rose gardens to the cacti-filled desert-scape all within 15 minutes of walking.
+Little known fact: there are a few spots where alcohol is allowed, making this the perfect park for a sun-soaked Sunday brunch (we’ll bring the OJ)!

-You guessed it — this Adams Avenue park was once the site of a streetcar barn that housed trolley cars next to an ostrich farm (you guessed the part about the ostrich farm, right?).
-Currently, it's home to a playground and some beautifully shaded grassy areas perfect for lounging on a sunny day.
+Fun fact: this Adams Avenue park was once the site of a streetcar barn that housed trolley cars next to an ostrich farm (you guessed the part about the ostrich farm, right?).
+Now, it's known for grassy lawns, shaded areas, and a pretty awesome view of Mission Valley.
+So, naturally, it's one of our go-to spots to lounge outside on a sunny day.

-The grassy knoll where Law Street runs into the Pacific Ocean in Pacific Beach is known for two things: Surfers checking out the break both south at the pier and north at Tourmaline, and yoga.
-Every Saturday and Sunday at 10AM, a donation-based yoga class is held on these bluffs.
+We love this grassy knoll where Law Street runs into the Pacific Ocean in Pacific Beach for two reasons.
+It's fun to watch the surfers checking out the break both south at the pier and north at Tourmaline, and yoga.
+Every Saturday and Sunday at 10am, a donation-based yoga class is held on these bluffs.
 Join the 100+ other yogis for unobstructed ocean views as you namaste with Namasteve.

-About two or three years ago, San Diego put a large chunk of change into revamping the bayfront Waterfront Park.
-And it shows.
-From a water feature for cooling off during hot summer days to a playground to a massive green park perfect for laying out your yoga mat or a picnic blanket, it is ideal.
+A few years ago, San Diego put a large chunk of change into revamping the bay front Waterfront Park — and, if you ask us, the result is pretty amazing.
+From a water feature for cooling off during hot summer days to a massive green park perfect for laying out your yoga mat or a picnic blanket, we can’t say enough good things about this outdoor oasis.
 You don’t even have to bring your lunch; there are some delicious spots to grab grub just across the street (try Carnitas Snack Shack as a splurge meal).

 Shoreline Park is a hidden gem along the San Diego Bay.
-Come during the day to lounge on the perfect grass, and stay for the night.
-Right across the way is Humphrey’s by the Bay, an outdoor concert venue.
-Fitt tip: Rent a kayak or canoe and paddle up to the venue to watch the show (for free!) from the comfort of your own vessel.
+We like to come here during the day to sit back on the perfectly-manicured grass, and stay until the evening — right across the way is Humphrey’s by the Bay, an outdoor concert venue.
+Pro Tip: rent a kayak or canoe and paddle up to the venue to watch the show (for free!) from the water.

-Name a place where you can run, bike, swim, or stand up paddle board all from the same place.
-Yeah, it’s Fanuel Park in Pacific Beach.
-This park sits on a picturesque stretch of beach along the bay, so whether you’re a land lover or a water fiend, you will have a variety of activities to choose from.
+Name a place where you can run, bike, swim, and stand-up paddleboard all in the same day.
+If you guessed Fanuel Park in Pacific Beach, you’d be right on the money.
+This park sits on a picturesque stretch of beach along the bay, and there's tons to do.